 The proliferation of millions of connected digital devices allows users and networks to share, search, navigate, manage, compare and analyze a virtually limitless data flow.
-This digital 'ecosystem' has sparked innovation, increased service efficiency, and helped the industry expand the portfolio of personal and healthcare-oriented smart devices.
+This digital 'ecosystem' has helped the industry expand the portfolio of personal and healthcare oriented smart devices. sparked innovation, and increased service efficiency.
 It has also dramatically escalated the potential of exposure to vulnerabilities and cyberattacks.

-Interconnected, interoperable, and remotely controlled products and services in our industry are proliferating.
+Interconnected, interoperable, and remotely controlled products and services in our industry are burgeoning.
 Some areas that present as particularly vulnerable are:

 - Provider networks

 - Personal health devices

 - Remote services

 - Sensitive data storage

-- Sensitive data on the move
+- Sensitive data on-the-move